asazo/thesis/README.md

-# Computational Analysis of a 3D Vertex Model for Grain Growth in Polycrystalline Material
+# Analysis of 2D and 3D Models for Grain Growth in Polycrystalline Materials
 Master thesis